Chart Color Schemes

 Income

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Kardinya's median income among taxpayers is $59,988.
-The average income in Kardinya for the same period is $78,498.
-Nationally, these figures are extremely high.
-Compared to Greater Perth, Kardinya's median is higher by $1,608 and the average is $478 more.
-Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Kardinya would be approximately $68,506 (median) and $89,645 (average) as of September 2025.
-Census data indicates household, family and personal incomes in Kardinya are around the 56th percentile nationally.
-Income distribution shows that 30.2% of residents earn between $1,500 and $2,999 weekly, with a total of 3,163 residents in this income bracket.
-This is similar to patterns seen at regional levels where 32.0% of residents fall within the same income range.
-After housing costs, Kardinya residents retain 87.4% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 7th decile nationally.
+As per AreaSearch's latest postcode level ATO data released on June 30, 2023, Kardinya's median income among taxpayers is $59,988.
+The average income for the suburb is $78,498.
+Nationally, these figures are high compared to Greater Perth's median of $60,748 and average of $80,248.
+Based on Wage Price Index growth of 9.62% since financial year 2023, the estimated median income for Kardinya as of September 2025 is approximately $65,759, with an average of $86,050.
+Census data shows that incomes in Kardinya cluster around the 56th percentile nationally.
+The largest segment of income distribution comprises 30.2% earning between $1,500 and $2,999 weekly, with 3,252 residents falling into this range.
+This pattern is similar to regional levels where 32.0% occupy the same income range.
+After housing costs, Kardinya residents retain 87.4% of their income, indicating strong purchasing power.
+The suburb's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income